NadavLitver/Pang_Example/README.md

 # Pang_Example
- Small pang game using MVC
+ Small pang game using MVC And Dependency Injection